 In the past, it was the norm for people undergoing addiction treatment to be isolated from their families for some time.
 While there are still some facilities that follow that practice to varying degrees, an ever-increasing number of addiction treatment centres are making family counselling an integral part of their programs.

 Family members play a pivotal role in an individual’s journey as an addict.
-Usually, this is because they are the ones caught in the crossfire: addicts often steal money and belongings in order to fund their addictions, and they lose their sense of responsibility for work, family, and other important things as the addiction take centre stage in their lives.
+Usually, this is because they are the ones caught in the crossfire: addicts often steal money and belongings in order to fund their addictions, and they lose their sense of responsibility for work, family, and other important things as the addiction takes centre stage in their lives.
 In many cases, the drugs themselves – or their withdrawal symptoms – result in addicts behaving in an aggressive or abusive manner toward loved ones.

 This takes an inevitable toll on relationships, and this toll often goes far beyond the concept of hurt feelings.
 Addictions can destroy trust and tear families apart.
-Couples become separated, parents lose custody of their children, people move to different cities because they fear for their safety.
+Couples become separated, parents lose custody of their children, and people move to different cities because they fear for their safety.

 This erosion does not only happen to the relationships between the addict and the family members; it happens to the relationships that family members have with each other.
 As the addiction becomes the central focus in the family, individuals start neglecting themselves and their relationships.
 If this is not adequately addressed in family counselling, families can continue to dissolve even after the addict has undergone treatment.